 Hon.
 John Main (interpretation): Thank you, Mr. Speaker.
-Thank you for that question. (interpretation ends) The screening program is the first initiative that the department is rolling out in terms of taking a systematic approach to cancer screening, and colorectal cancer is one of our most prevalent types of cancer in Nunavut, so it is exciting work.
+I thank the member for asking that question. (interpretation ends) The colorectal cancer screening program is the first initiative that the department is rolling out in terms of taking a systematic approach to cancer screening, and colorectal cancer is one of our most prevalent types of cancer in Nunavut, so it is exciting work.
 In terms of Mittimatalingmiut, they were one of the three communities where the pilot implementation was put in place.

-In terms of the backlog of the colonoscopies, it is something that we're dealing with.
+In terms of the backlog of colonoscopies, it is something that we're dealing with.
 There are backlogs in these types of procedures across the country.
 Unfortunately, I believe it is part of the pent-up demand from pandemic restrictions.
 It is something that we are looking at closely in terms of seeing whether there are additional places that we could send clients from Nunavut.
 It is something that has been identified as an issue.
-Unfortunately, we have looked to southern jurisdictions.
-Many of them are faced with similar back lock so we are looking at where we could find opportunities to shorten the timelines. (interpretation) Thank you, Mr. Speaker.
+Unfortunately, if we look to southern jurisdictions, many of them are faced with similar backlogs, so we are looking at where we could find opportunities to shorten the timelines. (interpretation) Thank you, Mr. Speaker.